MGSimard/mgs-recs/README.md

 - [ ] Find a category type to shove in stuff like TanStack Query
 - [ ] Put that color picker stuff and color converters in creative section
 - [ ] Add git in ci/cd lol
+- [ ] Talk about Stripe & Polar integrations with Better Auth